-Behaviour Action Consequence Swearing Parents/ carers called Missed breaks Inappropriate language Parents/ carers called Missed breaks Pushing Parents/ carers called Missed lunch breaks Bullying Parents/ carers called Individual plan put in place could include a range of consequences depending on type of bullying.
-Pushing / fighting as part of football Parents/carers called Missed lunch breaks No football for one week Next week one game, second week, two games.
+Behaviour Action Consequence Answering back/ disrespectful behaviour Discussion with pupil/ call to parents depending on severity.
+Depending on severity: discussion with teacher, SLT, missed break/lunch (restorative work).
+Swearing Parents/ carers called Missed breaks Inappropriate language Parents/ carers called Missed breaks Pushing over Parents/ carers called Missed lunch breaks Bullying Parents/ carers called Individual plan put in place could include a range of consequences depending on type of bullying.
+Incidents as part of football Yellow or red cards Yellow card is a warning.
+Red card you will be removed from the game (reported to SLT).
+Fighting as part of football (This could be kicking, punching, pushing over).
+Parents/carers called Missed lunch breaks No football for one week Next week one game, second week, two games.
 Play fighting Parents/carers called Missed lunch breaks Fighting / threatening behaviour Parents/carers called Missed lunch breaks for a week or depending on severity could lead to suspension/permanent exclusion.
 Damage to school property Parents/carers called Missed lunch breaks for a week or depending on severity could lead to suspension/permanent exclusion.
 Persistent/ repeat behaviour of any of the above behaviours.
 Parents/carers called Could lead to suspension/ permanent exclusion.

-\These consequences may be adjusted accordingly by the team and are not hierarchal.
+^{}These consequences may be adjusted accordingly by the team and are not hierarchal.